zhuyiyi-123/SOO-Bench/README.md

 task.sample_bound(n, low=0, high=100)
 ```

 **Data distribution:** Uniform distribution is too simple, and users can override the way data is sampled to adjust the difficulty of the task.
-Here is a example.
+Here is an example.
 ```python
 # in your python code
 import numpy as np